teamed/teamed.io/pages/get-teamed.md

 ---

 ## Get Teamed!
+<em>Ready to assemble your own agile dev team?
+With Teamed.io you get</em>
 <li>Highest ROI in software development
 <li>5X more efficient than other offshore solutions
 <li>Full transparency / Complete project ownership